 Starbucks, among other companies, have shifted towards simple designs because they’re instantly recognizable.
 When you see a coke, you can hear the sound of its fizz.
 When you see a green siren, you think coffee.
 However, while simple design is quick to draw the eye, and it’s good branding for big business, it may not be the best choice for your wine.

 Wine isn’t coffee or soda.
 For that matter, it isn’t beer, but beer is a bit closer.
 What I mean to say is that wine is sophisticated.
 It’s complex.
 It’s not just syrup, coloring, and carbonated water.
 It’s not boiled coffee grounds.
 It’s crafted with unique grapes, unique techniques, and passion.
 Like beer, there are connoisseurs who live for the stuff.
 And these connoisseurs even have a name: Sommeliers.
 These wine specialists judge wine flavor as a career.

 So, while it’s tempting to keep with the times with a sleek, simple, modern label, your wine may be losing its voice.
 A detailed, weather-battered, wicked tree may be more captivating than a simple leaf.
 Yet a simple leaf may ensure that your customers come back for more.
 Who knows?
 There are no proverbial fixed lines in the design world.
 There’s no black and white.
 You may be better off flipping a coin, because it’s the undying simplicity-complexity argument.

 Regardless of where that hypothetical coin lands, we’re here to help you turn your design concept into a reality.
 Count on Leapin’ Lizard Labels for your next wine label printing.
 We print custom wine labels in all sorts of colors, shapes, and sizes.
-Learn more about our custom labels and stickers, and get started!
+Learn more about our custom labels and stickers!